enkidevs/curriculum/python/core/fundamental-data-structures/py-practice-mapping.md

   - '[A video tutorial of data structures](https://www.youtube.com/watch?v=TkpNMvBrEUw){video}'
 ---

-# Python native types exercises
+# Python Numbers and Lists

 ---
 ## Exercise

-Practice `native types` in python.

 Click *Launch Exercise* to open Codewars.

 On the website you will find a description of the exercise.
 Read this description carefully.

 When you are ready to give it a try press the blue *Train* button and write your solution.

 To test your solution press the blue *Attempt* button.